marionettejs/backbone.radio/README.md

 [![Travis Build Status](https://api.travis-ci.org/jmeas/backbone.radio.png)](https://travis-ci.org/jmeas/backbone.radio)

-Backbone.Radio is a messaging system for Backbone applications.
-It takes the precedent set by Backbone.Events to build a sophisticated pub-sub system.
-It accomplishes this by introducing two new messaging systems, Commands and Requests, which add a semantic layer to your communications.
-It then adds the popular concept of a messaging Channel to bind the three systems together.
+Backbone.Radio is a sophisticated pub-sub messaging system built from Backbone.Events.
+It adds semantics to your communications through the addition of two new messaging patterns, Commands and Requests.
+The three systems are bound together into Channels, which provide explicit namespacing to your communications.
+Backbone.Radio will further your goal of building decoupled, large-scale applications.

 ## Getting Started